Post: HR SaaS Pricing Mistakes — Complete 2026 Guide

 You project HR SaaS needs three years out by modeling three vectors: headcount, hiring volume, and feature adjacency.
 Headcount drives seat count.
 Hiring volume drives transaction cost on usage-based plans.
 Feature adjacency drives tier-upgrade pressure — the moment someone on the team needs a capability locked behind the next plan, the renewal conversation becomes an upgrade conversation.

 Feature adjacency is the vector HR teams skip.
 A company that buys an ATS today needs performance management in 18 months and L&D in 30 months because the workforce grew past the point where a spreadsheet still worked.
-If the ATS vendor’s roadmap doesn’t include those modules — or includes them behind a 3x tier — the company pays twice: once to keep the ATS, once to buy the adjacent module from a competitor.
+If the ATS vendor’s roadmap excludes those modules — or includes them behind a triple-tier jump — the company pays twice: once to keep the ATS, once to buy the adjacent module from a competitor.

 The three-year projection exercise takes two hours and looks like this: